Chapter 2 : I hate my flat.

 And so it goes.
 Drink a shot, ask a question.
 I don’t know how long we sit there, drinking and talking, but I know that I’ve had far too many for my own good.
 And it’s starting to catch up to me.

-The world swirls a bit on the edges and my voice is too loud in fact everything is too loud and I’m laughing and all of this is wrong and I need to go home because I’ve had too much but everything Louis says is funny and I’m starting to feel sick now and I can’t see straight and I’m giggling and I never giggle but he’s just so fucking hilarious that I can’t stop it and his eyes are really blue and I don’t make good decisions when I’m drunk and I think I’m going to make a bad one tonight but I don’t care because he’s so funny and I’m so drunk and he’s really close to me and his breath is tingling in my ear as he whispers something in it and his eyes are so fucking blue and he’s everywhere and his lips are burning on my lips and his tongue is tasting my tongue and his hands are caught in my hands and he’s just everywhere but I don’t mind because his eyes are really blue and why the hell not?
+The world swirls a bit on the edges and my voice is too loud in fact everything is too loud and I’m laughing and all of this is wrong and I need to go home because I’ve had too much but everything Louis says is funny and I’m starting to feel sick now and I can’t see straight and I’m giggling and I never giggle but he’s just so funny that I can’t stop and his eyes are really blue and I don’t make good decisions when I’m drunk and I think I’m going to make a bad one tonight but I don’t care because he’s so funny and I’m so drunk and he’s really close to me and his breath is tingling in my ear as he whispers something in it and his eyes are so fucking blue and suddenly he’s everywhere and his lips are burning on my lips and his tongue is tasting my tongue and his hands are caught in my hands and he’s just everywhere but I don’t mind because his eyes are really blue and why the hell not?

 We’re tangled together and stumbling out the door and he’s really close but too far away because I want him to be everywhere because he smells good and his eyes are really blue and I’m pretty sure I’ve thought that before but I don’t care because it’s true and I want him to be everywhere and where are we going and what am I doing and I don’t know what’s going on but that’s okay because he’s kissing me again and his eyes are so blue and I want him.